OWASP/OWASP-VWAD/README.md

 The OWASP Vulnerable Web Applications Directory Project (VWAD, https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project) is a comprehensive and well maintained registry of all known vulnerable web applications currently available.

+**Note**: The data format of the collection files is currently being changed.
+The project is moving away from tsv to JSON.
+New JSON files are in place and should be updated when adding new projects/content.
+The *.tsv files have been deprecated.

-The raw data for the project is held in the `src/*.tsv` files.
+The new raw data for the project is held in the `/src/owasp-wiki/*.json` files.
+The deprecated tsv files are located in `/src/owasp-wiki/deprecated/*.tsv`.

 The full OWASP wiki source code is available at https://www.owasp.org/index.php?title=OWASP_Vulnerable_Web_Applications_Directory_Project&action=edit.